vin-lz/udacity-front-end-web-developer-nanodegree-projects/memory-game/README.md

 ## License

-This is a project in the Undacity Front-End Web Development Nanodegree Program.
+This is a project in the Udacity Front-End Web Development Nanodegree Program.